Crawping/classicshell/src/README.txt

 *	Can disable the breadcrumbs in the address bar

-*	Can display an icon overlay for the shared folders in Windows 7
+*	Fixes a long list of features that are broken in Windows 7 – missing icon overlay for shared folders, the jumping folders in the navigation pane, missing sorting headers in list view, and more